 7. Resurrection: The hope for a world that is disintegrating right before our eyes and a Church that’s tried to be a “nice guy” for way too long.
 I have found inspiration many times recalling Chesterton’s remark from The Everlasting Man, “Christianity has died many times and risen again, for it had a God who knew the way out of the grave.”
 Repentance first of course.

-8. Hope: This seems to be the logical choice to follow the Cardinal Virtue of Faith.
+8. Hope: This seems to be the logical choice to follow the theological virtue of faith.
 Of course Holy Church will rely on much more than logic to make its decision.
 Guided by the Holy Spirit and the Vatican theologians, I’m sure it will come up with a remarkable choice.
 The Year of Faith had a subtle but profound influence on me.
 Nearly every day the thought would come to me that this is the Year of Faith and am I increasing my faith today?
 Of course I prayed to the Lord to increase my faith, but I also acted.

 I made the very difficult choice to leave the parish that confirmed me five years ago to make the one hour trip into Manhattan to the Church of St. Michael, the parish of the renowned Father Rutler whose erudite talks on EWTN the Eternal Word Television Network, were pivotal in my conversion.
 His eloquent homilies and the very holy Masses with Gregorian chant paid off a hundred fold.
 I now listen to chant many hours of the day and sometimes all night while sleeping—I have the nicest dreams, but most importantly one of my most fervent prayers was answered.